vepriya/face_mask_detection/README.md

 ### phase2
 1. We will use opencv pretrained face detector from the opencv dnn module to detect the faces in input images.\
-2 .Download the .prototxt and .caffemodel file from the https://github.com/opencv/opencv/tree/master/samples/dnn face detector.\
+2. Download the .prototxt and .caffemodel file from the https://github.com/opencv/opencv/tree/master/samples/dnn face detector.\
 3. After detecting faces in image we will aplly our face mask classifier to each face  detected by face detector and face mask      classifier will classifiy whether the person is wearing mask or not

 # Prediction
 1 .To predict whether the person is wearing mask or not in a image run detect_mask_image.py and pass the input image in command line for example:- python detect_mask_image_py --image example_01.png \